iameetshah/iameetshah.github.io/_posts/2022-01-16-multipleChartsWithinTableView.md

 }
 ```

-Finally we will create `HorizontalBarChartView`:-
+Lastly we will create `HorizontalBarChartView`:-

 ```swift
 import Charts